-If possible, on chassis with electric seat lift, raise the seat halfway up, or on chassis with seat tilt only or fixed seat tube, raise the seat tilt halfway backwards, to facilitate removal of the chassis top cover.

-2. On Chassis with lights, connect the connector at the back marked "Rear lights and turn signals" to the rear lights cabling.
+- If possible, on chassis with electric seat lift, raise the seat halfway up, or on chassis with seat tilt only or fixed seat tube, raise the seat tilt halfway backwards, to facilitate removal of the chassis top cover. - On Chassis with lights, connect the connector at the back marked "Rear lights and indicators" to the rear lights cabling.